Updated through September 3, 2019

-2019 (Columbus): Connor Maloney has made one appearance for Crew SC this season.
+2019 (Columbus): Connor Maloney has made six regular-season appearances (five starts as a leftback) for Crew SC in 2019.
 He made his 2019 regular-season debut during a home match against New York City FC (June 1) coming in as a substitute for Josh Williams in the 75th minute.
+Maloney recorded his first start of the 2019 regular-season during a home contest against FC Cincinnati (August 10) and has started every match since for the Black & Gold.
 He made a substitute appearance during the 2019 Lamar Hunt U.S. Open Cup.

 2018 (Columbus): Connor Maloney has made one appearance for Crew SC this season and recorded one assist.
 On May 25, he was sent on loan to the Pittsburgh Riverhounds of the USL.
 While on loan with the Pittsburgh Riverhounds, Maloney made two appearances (both starts) in consecutive home matches against Penn FC (May 26) and against Nashville SC (May 30).
 He started in an international friendly at home against Costa Rican side Deportivo Saprissa (July 3).
 Maloney made his 2018 MLS regular-season debut in a road match against the Portland Timbers (September 19) and provided an assist on Niko Hansen’s goal in second-half stoppage time.
 He made one appearance (one start as a rightback) in a 2018 Lamar Hunt U.S. Open Cup Fourth Round home match against the Chicago Fire (June 6).